- by Antony Ramm, Information and Research, Central Library

 A photographic gallery from the Manchester Guardian History of the War: Volume 1, showing some of the leading figures in the diplomatic manoeuvres of the ‘July Crisis’

 Among the most interesting items in our collection are the reproductions of diplomatic correspondence during July 1914.
 These volumes were put together by each government once war had begun in an attempt to avoid the blame for starting the conflict; taken together, the volumes are a fascinating record of the diplomacy taking place – largely away from public view – during this tense period.
-Collections from the French, Austrian, German, Russian and British governments are available to view in the Information and Research department.
+Collections from the French, Austrian, German, Russian and British governments are available to view in the Local and Family History department.

 Diplomatic correspondence between Austria-Hungary and Serbia, June-July, 1914.
 From Collected Diplomatic Documents Relating to the Outbreak of the European War